-- Both the source host and remote host must be running IBM Aspera High-Speed Transfer Server 3.6.0 and later to support the faspstream technology used to transfer growing files. - The transfer user on the node running the Watch Folder service transfer must not have a docroot.
+Important: Both the source host and remote host must be running IBM Aspera Enterprise Server 3.6.0+ to support the faspstream technology used to transfer growing files.
+Also, the remote host transfer user for the watchfolder must not have a docroot.